Azure/AvereSDK/docs/installation.md

     pip install --user --upgrade boto requests google-api-python-client azure

-> Note: The `azure` package is a meta-package that downloads a full set of Azure libraries.
+ **NOTE:** The `azure` package is a meta-package that downloads a full set of Azure libraries.
 If you will not be working with Microsoft Azure, you can omit that term from the command.
 To install only the Azure packages, use `$ pip install –-user azure`

 ## Downloading and Installing vfxt.py